 Contact an Experienced Attorney

-If you have lost a loved one because of a hospital’s negligence, contact the experienced personal injury attorneys at Sargent Law Firm for your free consultation.
+If you have lost a loved one because of a hospital’s negligence, contact the experienced personal injury attorneys at The Sargent Firm Injury Lawyers for your free consultation.
 We will examine your case with the utmost care and determine what the best path is for your particular case.
 Our experienced attorneys will provide the proper care and attention to your case to determine what your fair compensation is.